jeanflower/CountryGame/README.md

 [Link to folder](jswebapp)

+This includes an HTML file for our gamel input fields to fill in and a button to click.

+The response as shown when the button is clicked is computed on the client; in the browser.

-This is a futile attempt to call the API using the same javascript used for the nodejs app but inserting the result into an HTML page; porting the nodejs code into a web app.
-This is doomed because of CORS rules - for security, browsers prohibit the calling of an unrelated API directly from the client code.
+The client is unable to get a response back from any server-side logic to compute a result; for security, browsers prohibit the calling of an unrelated API directly from client code.
+They instead issue CORS errors.

-The website can only offer a fake response
 ![jswebScreenshot](jswebScreenshot.png)

 ## stylingcssapp